orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 You queried the database of scores you created earlier in the chapter, retrieving by hash and also randomly.

-* `pieces.get('Qmz...')` is a simple function that takes an index value (in this case a hash) and returns the content of that database record.
+* `pieces.get('Qmz...')` is a simple function that performs a full-text search on your database based on a string that you pass.
+It will return an array of records that match.
-* `pieces = piecesDb.get('all')` is the same function, but in this case we use get method that uses a special keyword "all" to return all of the pieces
+* `pieces = piecesDb.get('')` is the same function, but in this case we pass an empty string to return all records.

 > **Note:** The OrbitDB docstore is surprisingly powerful.
 You can read more about how to use it in its [documentation].